-BMAL 461 Management of Human Resources S odd (3 SH)
+BMAL 461 Management of Human Resources

 The study of the objectives, functions, and organization of human resources programs.
 Emphasizes job evaluation, selection and placement, education and training, safety and health, employee services, employee relationships, industrial relations, and personnel research.
 Prerequisite: BMAL 361.